Real estate purchase contract: terms and conditions

 The contract of sale should include an obligation to draw up a handover report indicating any defects and the state of the common meters (water, electricity, gas).
 Defects not indicated in the protocol may be very difficult to claim later.

-It should also be clear from the contract at what point the obligation to pay for the relevant media passes.
+In the context of a property purchase, the handover often takes place after registration in the Land Registry, and this moment should be precisely defined in the contract.
+The contract should also make clear at what point the obligation to pay for the relevant media passes.
 This is sometimes stated more generally as follows: The sellers agree to pay all costs associated with the use of the property up to the date of handover and to pay any arrears of charges (including deposits) for the provision of services associated with the use of the property incurred up to the date of handover.
 The Buyer, in turn, undertakes to reimburse the Sellers for any overpayment of charges (including deposits) for the provision of services connected with the use of the Property incurred up to the date of handover.”

 Compliance should be secured by a reasonable contractual penalty for each day of delay in handover.
 However, beware of exorbitant penalties that ultimately do not pay off for either party (see below).